For Disabled People

 I’m living with a IMPAIRMENT, how do I get involved?

-We are currently working with clubs/organisations around NZ to set them up as an endorsed PaddleAble provider.
+We are currently working with clubs/organisations around NZ to set them up as a PaddleAble provider.

 In the meantime, if you want to go paddling register your interest here or contact Aaron at Canoe Racing NZ with your details.